jonaskromer/pichess/docs/notation.md

 πChess accepts two notation styles: **coordinate notation** and **Standard Algebraic Notation (SAN)**.
 Both can be used interchangeably.

+Internally, notation parsing is handled by the `chess.notation` package, which provides a resolver for each style.
+The controller layer (`MoveParser`) chains the resolvers and returns the first match.

 ---

 ## Coordinate Notation